MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonedit-class.md

 ### <a name="parameters"></a>Parametri
  [in] *bIsMenuKey*
- `TRUE` Se il suggerimento viene visualizzato un menu a comparsa; in caso contrario, `FALSE`.
+ TRUE se il suggerimento tasto di scelta Visualizza un menu a comparsa. in caso contrario, FALSE.

 ### <a name="return-value"></a>Valore restituito
- `TRUE` se l'evento è stato gestito.
-In caso contrario, `FALSE`.
+ TRUE se l'evento è stato gestito; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note